Geraint Jarman

-Geraint Jarman (born 1950 in Denbigh) is a Welsh musician, poet and television producer whose career dates back to the early years of Welsh popular music.
-He has recorded many albums as a solo artist and with his band Geraint Jarman a'r Cynganeddwyr.
+Geraint Jarman (17 August 1950 – 2 March 2025) was a Welsh musician, poet and television producer whose career dates back to the early years of Welsh popular music.
+He recorded many albums as a solo artist and with his band Geraint Jarman a'r Cynganeddwyr.

-Career
+Early life and career

-Jarman grew up in Cardiff and his career began in the 1960s as a poet and composer, writing for Heather Jones.
+Jarman was born on 17 August 1950 in Denbigh, but grew up in Cardiff.
+His career began in the 1960s as a poet and composer, writing for Heather Jones.
 He was a member of Y Bara Menyn with Jones and Meic Stevens before establishing himself as a solo artist.
 He also wrote "Y Brawd Houdini", one of Stevens' most popular recordings.
-He introduced genres such as reggae into Welsh music and released many albums as a solo artist and with his band as Geraint Jarman a'r Cynganneddwyr (Geraint Jarman and the Poets), his first album (Gobaith Mawr y Ganrif) released in 1976 by Sain.
-In the late 1970s he was championed by John Peel who introduced him to a wider audience through his BBC Radio 1 show.
+He introduced genres such as reggae into Welsh music and released many albums as a solo artist and with his band as Geraint Jarman a'r Cynganeddwyr (Geraint Jarman and the Poets, referring to the cynghanedd techniques of formal Welsh poetry), his first album (Gobaith Mawr y Ganrif) released in 1976 by Sain.
+In the late 1970s, he was championed by John Peel who introduced him to a wider audience through his BBC Radio 1 show.

 Gruff Rhys, in the liner notes of the Welsh Rare Beat album, paid tribute to Jarman's influence, stating "Jarman helped to sever ties with Celtic folk and serve as a bridge to a new wave of post punk/post Sain Welsh language artists in the 1980s and beyond who had a less self-conscious relationship with their Welsh identity."
 The BBC described him as the "father of Welsh rock".

+He trained as an actor in the 1970s and appeared in the comedy series Glas y Dorlan.
+In 1982 he became the voice of SuperTed in its original Welsh-language version.
 Jarman co-produced the S4C television show Fideo 9, which gave important exposure to a later generation of Welsh bands.
-He has also had several volumes of poetry published, including Cerbyd Cydwybod (2012, Gomer Press).
+He also had several volumes of poetry published, including Cerbyd Cydwybod (2012, Gomer Press).

+Personal life and death

-Jarman is married to actress Nia Caron, with whom he has two daughters, Hanna and Mared; Mared, the couple's youngest daughter, is living with Stargardt disease.
-Jarman also has a daughter, Lisa, from his first marriage to Heather Jones.
+Jarman was married to actress Nia Caron, with whom he had two daughters, Hanna and Mared; Mared, the couple's youngest daughter, is an actress living with Stargardt disease.
+Jarman also had a daughter, Lisa, from his first marriage to the singer Heather Jones.

 His autobiography, Twrw Jarman, was published in 2011.

+Jarman died in Cardiff on 2 March 2025, at the age of 74.